Property is often described as a "bundle" of rights and obligations. We can unbundle these rights into 8 classes.

 Reserve a plot

-Future holder must reserve the plot for a specified period, eg one year, before agreeing to purchase.
+Future holders must have reserved plots for a specified period, eg one year, before the actual purchase.

 Appears in